wisejeff/busylight/readme.md

 3. Copy the shortcut to C:\Users\<USER>\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup where <USER> is your windows user name.

 ## Case and frame for light
+I used the PiBow Zero https://shop.pimoroni.com/products/pibow-zero-w case but I'm not sure I like it.
+I only ended up using part of the case because it blocks access to the SD card.

+I had some issues getting everything together in a case and on a frame to hang on the wall.
+None of the parts I ordered came with bolts and spacers the right size to attach the case, Pi, pHAT and diffusr together.
+Either the bolt was too short or the diameter was too large.

+I used some scrap cherry wood for the frame.
+The size was 5"x5" which turned out to be just the right size for a picture frame hanger, the Pi and a battery.
+I ended up cutting a smaller hole in my frame just the right size for the lights (2" x 1").
+To make the whole, I first measured drew the 2"x1" rectangle on the board being careful to center it.
+I then drilled a 1/2" hole in each corner.
+Finally, I used my jigsaw to cut the rest of the rectable out.

+I left the Pi and pHAT attached as explained in the Putting it together section above.
+Then I used two 1.5" x 3mm screws on opposite corners of the PiBow case to attach the diffuser, case and Pi to the back of the frame.
+This sandwhiches the Pi/pHat between the case and the diffuser.
+The diffuser ends up offset to one side but that is not noticible on the other side of the frame.
+I then attached a frame hangar to the back and use 3M Command velcro to attach a small 2600 mAh rechargable battery to the beneath the Pi.
+This gives my busylight about 10 hrs of charge.
+As long as I remember to charge it overnight, I can move it anywhere in the house.

+I will probably replace the case later with a 3d printed case specifically designed for this use case.
+You can follow my instructions above or make your own, what ever works for you.

 ## Issues
 Sometimes proxy server can be an issue.
 A possible work-around is to add an entry to your windows hosts file:
+Open the hosts file on your computer.
+(C:\Windows\System32\drivers\etc\hosts) Add the following line to the end of the file:
 ```
 137.135.91.176 busyserver.azurewebsites.net
 ```

+## Roadmap
+* Add configuration file separate from busylight.py script
+* Add ability to configure light colors and brightness
+* Add custom statuses to LyncReader
+* Add flashing to busylight

 ## References
 https://github.com/pimoroni/unicorn-hat